lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The CoAP Protocol {{RFC7252}} has four types of messages: two requests (CON, NON), one response (ACK), and one empty message (RST).

-The field SHOULD be elided if, for instance, a client is sending only NON or only CON messages.
-For the RST message, a dedicated Rule may be needed.
-For other usages, a mapping list can be used.
+The SCHC compression SHOULD elide this field if, for instance, a client is sending only NON or only CON messages.
+For the RST message, SCHC may use a dedicated Rule.
+For other usages, SCHC can use a match-mapping MO.

 ## CoAP code field

-The code field indicates the Request Method used in CoAP, an IANA registry {{RFC7252}}.
+The code field is an IANA registry {{RFC7252}}, and it indicates the Request Method used in CoAP.
 The compression of the CoAP code field follows the same principle as that of the CoAP type field.
-If the device plays a specific role, the set of code values can be split into two parts, the request codes with the 0 class and the response values.
+If the Device plays a specific role, SCHC may split the set of code values into two parts, the request codes with the 0 class and the response values.

-If the device only implements a CoAP client, the request code can be reduced to the set of requests the client can to process.
+If the Device only implements a CoAP client, SCHC compression may reduce the request code to the set of requests the client can process.

-A mapping list can be used for known values.
-The field cannot be compressed for other values, and the value needs to be sent in the Compression Residue.
+For known values, SCHC can use a match-mapping MO.
+For other vallues SCHC cannot compress the code field and SCHC will send them in the Compression Residue.

 ## CoAP Message ID field

-The Message ID field can be compressed with the MSB(x) MO and the Least Significant Bits (LSB) CDA.
+SCHC can compress the Message ID field can be compressed with the MSB MO and the Least Significant Bits (LSB) CDA.
 See section 7.4 of {{RFC8724}}.

 ## CoAP Token fields
-A Token is defined through two CoAP fields, Token Length in the mandatory header and Token Value directly following the mandatory CoAP header.
+CoAP defines the Token using two CoAP fields, Token Length in the mandatory header and Token Value directly following the mandatory CoAP header.

-Token Length is processed as any protocol field.
+SCHC processes the Token length as any header field.
 If the value does not change, the size can be stored in the TV and elided during the transmission.
-Otherwise, it will have to be sent in the Compression Residue.
+Otherwise, SCHC will send the token length in the Compression Residue.

-Token Value MUST NOT be sent as a variable-length residue to avoid ambiguity with Token Length.
-Therefore, the Token Length value MUST be used to define the size of the Compression Residue.
+For the Token Value, SCHC MUST NOT send it as a variable-length residue to avoid ambiguity with Token Length.
+Therefore, SCHC MUST use the Token length value to define the size of the Compression Residue.
-A specific function designated as "tkl" MUST be used in the Rule.
+SCHC designates a specific function "tkl" that the Rule MUST use to complete the field description.
 During the decompression, this function returns the value contained in the Token Length field.

 # CoAP options
-CoAP defines options that are placed after the based header in Option Numbers order, see {{RFC7252}}.
+CoAP defines options placed after the based header in Option Numbers order; see {{RFC7252}}.
 Each Option instance in a message uses the format Delta-Type (D-T), Length (L), Value (V).
-When applying SCHC compression to the Option, the D-T, L, and V format serve to make the Rule description of the Option.
-The SCHC compression builds the description of the Option by using in the Field ID the Option Number built from D-T; in TV, the Option Value; and the Option Length uses section 7.4 of  {{RFC8724}}.
-When the Option Length has a wellknown size, it can be stored in the Rule.
+When applying SCHC compression to the option, the D-T, L, and V formats serve to make the Rule description of it.
+The SCHC compression builds the description of the option by using in the Field ID the Option Number built from D-T; in TV, the Option Value; and the Option Length uses section 7.4 of  {{RFC8724}}.
+When the Option Length has a well-known size, the Rule may stock the length value.
 Therefore, SCHC compression does not send it.
 Otherwise, SCHC Compression carries the length of the Compression Residue, in addition to the Compression Residue value.

 CoAP requests and responses do not include the same options.
 So Compression Rules may reflect this asymmetry by tagging the direction indicator.

 Note that length coding differs between CoAP options and SCHC variable size Compression Residue.

 The following sections present how SCHC compresses some specific CoAP options.

-If a new option is introduced in CoAP, a new Field ID has to be assigned in the Rules to allow its compression.
-Otherwise, if no Rule describes this Option, the SCHC compression is not possible, and the CoAP header is sent without compression.
+If a new option is introduced in CoAP, the SCHC Rules MUST assign it a new Field ID to allow its compression.
+Otherwise, if no Rule describes this nes option, the SCHC compression is not achieved, and SCHC sends the CoAP header without compression.

 ## CoAP Content and Accept options.

 If the client expects a single value, it can be stored in the TV and elided during the transmission.
-Otherwise, if the client expects several possible values, a matching-list SHOULD be used to limit the Compression Residue's size.
-Otherwise, the value has to be sent as a Compression Residue (fixed or variable length).
+Otherwise, if the client expects several possible values, a match-mapping SHOULD be used to limit the Compression Residue's size.
+If not, SCHC has to send the value in the Compression Residue (fixed or variable length).

 ## CoAP option Max-Age, Uri-Host, and Uri-Port fields

-If both ends know the value, the value can be elided.

-A matching list can be used if some well-known values are defined.

-Otherwise, these options can be sent as a Compression Residue.
+These three fields are compressed in the same way, they have the same behavior for SCHC compression.
+When the value of these options is known SCHC can elide these fields.

+If the option uses well-known values, SCHC can use a match-mapping MO.
+Otherwise, SCHC will use value-sent and the Compression Residue will send the values of these options.

 ## CoAP option Uri-Path and Uri-Query fields

-Uri-Path and Uri-Query elements are repeatable options.
-The Field Position (FP) gives the position in the path.
+The Uri-Path and Uri-Query fields are repeatable options.
+This means that in the CoAP header, they may appear several times with different values.
+SCHC Rule description uses the Field Position (FP) to distinguish the different instances in the path.

-A Mapping list can be used to reduce the size of variable Paths or Queries.
-In that case, to optimize the compression, several elements can be regrouped into a single entry.
+To compress repeatable fields values, SCHC may use a match-mapping to reduce the size of variable Paths or Queries.
+In these cases, to optimize the compression, several elements can be regrouped into a single entry.
-The Numbering of elements do not change; MO comparison is set with the first element of the matching.
+The Numbering of elements does not change, and the first matching element sets the MO comparison.

 ~~~~~
    +-------------+---+--+--+--------+---------+-------------+